MUST-Deep-Learning/KnowIt/default_datasets/dataset_how_to.md

 It can then be used to train a model by passing ``kwargs={'data': {'name': <data name>, ...}, ...}`` when calling the ``KI.train_model`` function.

+The following file types are currently supported:
+- .pickle
+- .csv
+- .json
+- .parquet

+**Note** When importing a custom dataset make sure that it fits into the systems memory, as the whole dataset is loaded into memory before being partitioned and saved into more manageable chunks.

 ## 2. Useful functions

 Use ``KI.available_datasets()`` to see what datasets are available after importing.